-Here are some different ways you can build mindfulness, plus tips on what to do if you’re finding it hard.
+Here are some different ways you can practice mindfulness, some mindfulness practice exercises, plus tips on what to do if you’re finding it hard.

 Focus only on the present moment